Section V. Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Complaint Procedures for its Accredited Institutions

-Because the Commission's complaint procedures are for the purpose of addressing any significant noncompliance with the Commission's standards, policies, or procedures, the procedures are not intended to be used to involve the Commission in disputes between individuals and members institutions, or cause the Commission to interpose itself as a reviewing authority in individual matters of admission, grades, granting or transferability of credits, application of academic policies, fees or other financial matters, disciplinary matters or other contractual rights and obligations.
-Nor does the Commission seek redress on an individual’s behalf.
-Under no circumstances does the Commission respond to, or take action on, any complaint or any allegation that contains defamatory statements.
-Further, the Commission will not serve as a grievance panel when the outcome of institutional grievance or appeal processes is unsatisfactory to the complainant.
+Because SACSCOC’s complaint procedures are for the purpose of addressing any significant non-compliance with SACSCOC’s standards, policies, or procedures, the procedures are not intended to be used to involve SACSCOC in disputes between individuals and member institutions, or cause SACSCOC to interpose itself as a reviewing authority in individual matters of admission, grades, granting or transferability of credits, application of academic policies, fees or other financial matters, disciplinary matters or other contractual rights and obligations.
+Nor does SACSCOC seek redress on an individual’s behalf.
+Under no circumstances does SACSCOC respond to, or take action on, any complaint or any allegation that contains defamatory statements.
+Further, SACSCOC will not serve as a grievance panel when the outcome of institutional grievance or appeal processes is unsatisfactory to the complainant.

-The Commission expects individuals to attempt to resolve the issue through all means available to the complainant, including following the institution’s own published grievance procedures, before submitting a complaint to the Commission.
-Therefore, the Commission's usual practice is not to consider a complaint that is currently in administrative proceedings, including institutional proceedings, or in litigation.
-However, if there is substantial, credible evidence that indicates systemic problems with an accredited institution, the Commission may, at its discretion, choose to proceed with the review.
+SACSCOC expects individuals to attempt to resolve the issue through all means available to the complainant, including following the institution’s own published grievance procedures, before submitting a complaint to SACSCOC.
+Therefore, SACSCOC is under no obligation to consider additional information submitted by the complainant subsequent to the receipt of the formal complaint.
+SACSCOC’s usual practice is not to consider a complaint that is currently in administrative proceedings, including institutional proceedings, or in litigation.
+However, if there is substantial, credible evidence that indicates systemic problems with an accredited institution, SACSCOC may, at its discretion, choose to proceed with the review.

-In order to be considered, formal complaints must be submitted in writing, using the Commission's "Complaint Against Institutions: Information Sheet and Form,” signed, and sent to the attention of the Executive Director of the Commission on Colleges by the complainant(s).
-The Commission will not entertain complaints that are not in writing or which are anonymous, nor will it consider complaints sent electronically.
-In addition, the Commission will not act on complaints submitted on behalf of another individual or complaints forwarded to the Commission.
+In order to be considered, a formal complaint must be submitted in writing using the SACSCOC “Complaint against Institutions: Information Sheet and Form,” signed, and two copies sent to: President, Southern Association of Colleges and Schools Commission on Colleges, 1866 Southern Lane, Decatur, Georgia, 30033-4097.
+SACSCOC will entertain neither complaints that are not in writing or which are anonymous, nor will it consider complaints sent electronically or through facsimile transmission.
+In addition, SACSCOC will not act on complaints submitted on behalf of another individual or complaints forwarded to SACSCOC.

 Responsibilities of Institutions